cknoll/pathsim/README.md

 blocks = [I1, I2, A1, A2, P1, Sc]

-#define the connections between the blocks
+# define the connections between the blocks
 connections = [
     Connection(I1, I2, A1, Sc),   # one to many connection
     Connection(I2, A2, Sc[1]),
     Connection(A1, P1),           # default connection to port 0
     Connection(A2, P1[1]),        # specific connection to port 1
-    Connection(P1, I1)
+    Connection(P1, I1),
     ]

-#create a simulation instance from the blocks and connections
+# create a simulation instance from the blocks and connections
 Sim = Simulation(blocks, connections, dt=0.05)

-#run the simulation for 30 seconds
+# run the simulation for 30 seconds
 Sim.run(duration=30.0)

-#plot the results directly from the scope
+# plot the results directly from the scope
 Sc.plot()

-#read the results from the scope for further processing
+# read the results from the scope for further processing
 time, data = Sc.read()
 ```